Grow Your Own Hydrangeas From Seed: A Stepbystep Guide

 Image of hydrangea seedlings

-• Image 1: A small pot of hydrangea seedlings, with each seedling about 2 inches tall.
+- Image 1: A small pot of hydrangea seedlings, with each seedling about 2 inches tall.
 The seedlings have dark green leaves and are growing in a well-draining potting mix.
-Image of Hydrangea seedlings in pot, pinterest

-• Image 2: A tray of hydrangea seedlings, with about 10 seedlings per tray.
+- Image 2: A tray of hydrangea seedlings, with about 10 seedlings per tray.
 The seedlings are about 1 inch tall and have just started to sprout their first leaves.
-Image of Hydrangea seedlings in tray, pinterest

-• Image 3: A close-up of a single hydrangea seedling, with its two dark green leaves and its delicate white roots.
-Image of Hydrangea seedling close up, pinterest
+- Image 3: A close-up of a single hydrangea seedling, with its two dark green leaves and its delicate white roots.

-• Image 4: A group of hydrangea seedlings planted in the ground, with each seedling about 6 inches tall.
+- Image 4: A group of hydrangea seedlings planted in the ground, with each seedling about 6 inches tall.
 The seedlings are surrounded by mulch and are starting to flower.
-Image of Hydrangea seedlings planted in ground, pinterest

-• Image 5: A mature hydrangea bush, with large, pink flowers.
+- Image 5: A mature hydrangea bush, with large, pink flowers.
 The bush is covered in hydrangea seedlings, which are just starting to bloom.
-Image of Mature hydrangea bush with seedlings, pinterest

 Post a Comment for "Grow Your Own Hydrangeas From Seed: A Stepbystep Guide"